logo

 Cash Games

 All the top players I spoke with say cash games are the most consistent way of making money in today’s poker environment.
-According to Daniel Negreanu, Daniel Negreanuanybody who’s serious about becoming a professional poker player should start doing it the good old-fashioned way, through side games because they provide a much more steady diet of money than the tournaments.
+According to Daniel Negreanu, anybody who’s serious about becoming a professional poker player should start doing it the good old-fashioned

 For many of the new, younger players however,